Types of Companies in Singapore

 Local companies in Singapore

 Companies in Singapore may be registered according to the provisions of the Companies Act that requires at least one resident director.
 The types of local companies that can be incorporated in Singapore are the company limited by shares, by guarantee or the unlimited company.
 Companies limited by shares may be 100% foreign owned.
 The number of shareholders in private limited companies is 50.
 Another type of Singapore private limited company is the exempt entity that must have at most 20 members, none of them a corporate body and the company’s turnover may not exceed 5 million S$ per year.
+Please verify the main conditions imposed for a company type, as the rules can vary and this can affect the process of immigration to Singapore when starting a business.

 Public companies may be divided into companies limited by share that may have over 50 members.
 This type of Singapore company must register with ACRA (Accounting and Corporate Regulatory Authority) before trading its shares on the stock exchange.
 Singapore companies limited by guarantee are usually incorporated as non-profit organizations (NGOs).
+For any of the company types registered here, we can help foreign investors when applying for permanent residence in Singapore.

 Clients may request the help of our law firm in Singapore in order to decide the best business form for their operations.